Within this article:

 - Stop or renew Purchase Orders

-Unlike Entity Administrators and Managers though, you would only have visibility on the RFPs, POs and Timesheets that you have been assigned to directly.
+Unlike other roles though, you would only have visibility on the RFPs, POs and Activity reports that you have been assigned to directly.

 .